 Wheezing, coughing, difficulty breathing, and chest tightness are all symptoms of asthma.
-If you have these symptoms, consider seeing your health care provider to be evaluated for asthma.1
+If you have these symptoms, consider seeing your health care provider to be evaluated for a potential asthma diagnosis.1

 The diagnosis of asthma is based on your medical history, a physical examination, and a lung function test called spirometry.
 An accurate diagnosis is an important first step for treating asthma.
 Recent studies have shown that up to 30% of asthma diagnoses are incorrect.2,3 One reason so many people are misdiagnosed is that there is no standard test for asthma.

 After asthma is diagnosed, the next step is to determine how severe it is.1 Severity is based on three main questions:1

 - How much are asthma symptoms affecting your life?

 - How likely is an asthma attack in the next few months?

 Your provider will also ask questions—and possibly do more tests—to figure out what triggers your asthma.1 Based on the severity and triggers, your provider will recommend a treatment plan.
 The treatment may include medications, as well as ideas for avoiding triggers.